It is excruciatingly late

 This is Israel’s 9-11

-Perhaps worse in guttaral ferocity
+Perhaps worse in guttural ferocity

 And I worry that we have learned nothing